srobo/docs/team_admin/discord.md

 `team-ABC` (where `ABC` is your TLA) is a channel only your team (and blue-shirts) can see.
 Here you can converse among your team, and get help from blue-shirts without giving away too much of your strategy.
 These channels should be considered your own, and can be used to discuss anything competition related for your team.

+When asking for support, it's best to ask in public rooms unless there's a specific reason not to.
+This not only allows other teams who may be struggling with the same issue to benefit, but also allows them to contribute to a solution and discuss potential improvements.

 If your school / institution has multiple teams (`ABC2` etc), there will be an additional channel for each of those (`teams-ABC2`).
 Remember to try and keep conversations specific to the team - just because the team comes from the same school / institution, doesn't make them any less your rival.